ga-wdi-boston/html-css/README.md

 ## Objectives

-Students should, at the end of the lesson, be able to:
+Developers should, at the end of the lesson, be able to:

 -   Write out the basic skeleton of an HTML page.
 -   Add CSS to an HTML file both by using inline styling, `<style>` tags, and by